Where is my sample? I sent it in at least a week ago and haven’t heard anything.

 I don’t want to include my credit card number on the slip.
 What do I do?

 We have a secure area on our website for payments.
-Go to Services/Pay and you can enter your credit card info there.
+Go to Services/Pay and you can pay for your sample there.

 Can I ask for a pump when I request my kit?